Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 Of course, the token may _not_ resolve successfully.
 What then?
 In this case, the app will perform a **rollback**.
 This entails reverting the state of the app back to what it was prior to the user performing any actions for which token resolution failed.

-The primary benefit to this approach is that it immediately renders a success screen to the user.
+The primary benefit to this architecture is that it immediately renders a success screen to the user.
 They don't have to wait at all for token resolution.
 This seems to solve the problem we encountered in the previous architecture - that a user cannot perform a series of dependent actions that must be communicated to the API while offline.

 Pretty cool.
 But let's take a look at what happens in this architecture when it goes offline.